Should you be looking at international schools in Hong Kong, or are local schools accessible?

 Having been in Hong Kong for a while and having Ruth Benny’s help over at Top Schools Asia, we’ve put together a list of different schools for you to investigate.
 Remember, it’s all about what will make your kids, and therefore you, happy in their education.

-English Schools Foundation has 22 schools across Hong Kong.
+English Schools Foundation has more than 20 schools across Hong Kong.
 The school offers IB and IGCSE education, uses English as its main teaching language, and introduces Mandarin through bilingual hubs in the schools.
-Prices range from around $98,500 – $115,800 per year, depending on your child’s age.

 For children from Kindergarten up to primary ages, Discovery Mind teaches the UK national curriculum for literacy and numeracy and also offers a strong Mandarin program.
 Although they don’t offer education after 11 years old, they have relationships with other international schools to recommend.